-This includes therapists, those who evaluate child custody, judges, and other professionals.
+This includes therapists, those who evaluate child custody, judges, and other disciplines.
 Narcissists know how to present themselves to outsiders in order to get what they want, and it’s possible for the court and others to fall under their spell.
 Having people in positions of authority who know what to look for is key.

 Concerns For Children

 McBride sees children caught in the middle of these cases and potentially at risk as an area of special concern.
+She said:

-She said, “Narcissists don’t make great parents, but they use the children as pawns because they know it’s the most important thing to their partner.
+“Narcissists don’t make great parents, but they use the children as pawns because they know it’s the most important thing to their partner.
 It’s not that they necessarily want to have time with kids, but it looks good for them to do the Disneyland-parent kind of stuff.
 The children are the best tool they have to get back at their partner.”